 An Apology Letter Mistake # 2: Intentional Vagueness.

 Have you ever received an apology letter that was clear as mud?
-You read the letter multiple times and are still unsure what they are apologizing for or why.
+You read the letter multiple times and are still unsure what they apologize for or why.
 My wife had occasionally questioned why I apologized when I clearly didn’t understand how I had wronged her.
 (And she was right.)
 Is it any wonder that the apology is ineffective and often the source of another conflict?

 Solution.
 Recognize what you specifically did to contribute to the issue.
 Any apology that requires a lengthy explanation is too vague to be helpful.
 But you don’t need four pages to say that you were rude and abrupt to the other individual either.
 “I was wrong for being rude and abrupt” works just fine.